tsipkens/pgm-error/README.md

 [Sipkens et al. (2017)][1] demonstrated that a variety of TiRe-LII signals will show this quadratic relationship.

-### A sample script: main_simulate_C.m
+### A sample script: main.m

 Users can execute the main script immediately, provided all attached files are located in the same directory and that directory is included in the MATLAB path.
-One must then enter `main_simulate_C` in the MATLAB command line.
+One must then enter `main` in the MATLAB command line.
 This code will generate Figure 1 from [Sipkens et al. (2017)][1].

 The code will display the source error model parameters chosen to generate the data, as well as parameters fit to the signals generated using the given error model.
-The code will also output two figures:
-(i) a plot showing a sample signal, expected mean signal, and single-shot expected signal with time (corresponding to Figure 1 in the associated paper) and (ii) a plot show the average verses the variance of the associated signals and the corresponding error model fit to the data.
+The code will also output two figures: (i) a plot showing a sample signal, expected mean signal, and single-shot expected signal with time (corresponding to Figure 1 in the associated paper) and (ii) a plot show the average verses the variance of the associated signals and the corresponding error model fit to the data.

-Error model parameters can be modified by editing the assignment of tau, theta, and gamma in the `main_simulate_C.m` script.
+Error model parameters can be modified by editing the assignment of tau, theta, and gamma in the `main.m` script.

 ----------------